will-hedges/SWACheckInBot/README.md

 ## Setup
 To run this project:
+* check that you have the packages in the [requirements.txt](https://github.com/chemicalwill/SWACheckInBot/blob/main/requirements.txt)
-* download SWACheckInBot.py and run it from wherever you want
+* download [SWACheckInBot.py](https://github.com/chemicalwill/SWACheckInBot/blob/main/SWACheckInBot.py) and run it from wherever you want

 In order to use the **optional** Twilio SMS functionality to text yourself alerts, you'll need to set up a free Twilio account.
 [Automate the Boring Stuff With Python 2e Chapter 18](https://automatetheboringstuff.com/2e/chapter18/) has a good walkthrough on how to do this.
 You'll also need to set: